Stocks are on track for their best week since April as vote count wears on - KESQ

 That’s not great news for the jobs recovery.

-Meanwhile, the Federal Reserve’s monetary policy meeting is concluding with the policy update at 2 pm ET Thursday afternoon.
-Fed Chairman Jerome Powell will hold a press conference at 2.30 pm ET.
+Meanwhile, the Federal Reserve concluded its two-day policy meeting at 2 pm ET.
+As expected, the Fed left rates unchanged.
+Fed Chairman Jerome Powell held a press conference at 2.30 pm ET.

-The central bank isn’t expected to make any changes, after indicating in September that interest rates will stay at their ultra-low levels for years to come.
+The central bank indicated in September that interest rates will stay at their ultra-low levels for years to come.

-Powell reiterated in every speech over the past months that more fiscal stimulus was needed to get the economy through this crisis, so investors expect similar language on the topic on Thursday.
+Powell has reiterated in every speech over the past few months that more fiscal stimulus was needed to get the economy through this crisis, and he stressed that again Thursday.

 Comments